3D Gap Opening in Non-Ideal MHD Protoplanetary Disks: Asymmetric Accretion, Meridional Vortices, and Observational Signatures: Methods

 Here $\bm{J_\perp} = \bm{B}\times(\bm{J} \times \bm{B})/B^2$ is the current density perpendicular to the magnetic field, and $\eta_O$ and $\eta_A$ are the Ohmic and ambipolar diffusivities, respectively.

 The magnetic diffusivities, particularly $\eta_A$, depend strongly on the abundance and size distribution of dust grains, especially small grains, which can become the main charge carriers in dense regions of protoplanetary disks \citep{2019ApJ...874...90W}.
 Ideally, they should be computed through consistent thermochemistry simultaneously with the magnetohydrodynamics.
 However, the computation is prohibitively expensive, which motivates us to employ the look-up table\footnote{The table is available in both Python and C scripts at \url{https://github.com/astroxhu/diffusion-table}} from our precursor study where we adopted a 2D r-theta domain assuming axisymmetry \citep{2023MNRAS.523.4883H}.
 The 2D model used a planetary torque to open a gap and tracked the evolution of magnetic diffusivities in the gap center to assemble the look-up table.
 In the full thermo-chemical setup, the disk has a midplane density of $8\times10^{-12}~{\rm g~cm^{-3}}$ at 10 au, which corresponds to a gas surface density of $170~{\rm g~cm^{-2}}$.
+10 au is also the planet's distance to the central star, which equals 10 c.u. hereafter.
 There are 28 chemical species, including charged grains.
 Ionization sources include ray-tracing FUV and X-ray flux from the central star and diffused ionization from down-scattered X-ray, cosmic ray, and short-lived radioactive nuclei.
 We refer the reader to \citet{2023MNRAS.523.4883H} and references therein for a more detailed description.
 For the ambipolar diffusion, we obtain the Elsasser number $Am$ from the table; for the Ohmic resistivity, we directly obtain the diffusivity $\eta_O$ from the table.
 There's a simple monotonic trend between $\eta_O$ and the local density for the Ohmic resistivity.
-The $Am$ look-up table is a function of the local density normalized by the midplane value $\rho/\rho_{\rm mid,0}$ and the vertical location normal by the scale height $z/h$.
+The $Am$ look-up table is a function of the local density normalized by the initial midplane value $\rho/\rho_{\rm mid,0}$ and the vertical location normalized by the scale height $z/h$.
+There are two motivations to use $\rho/\rho_{\rm mid,0}$ instead of the absolute value.
+First, we'd like to keep our 3-D setup as scale-free as possible.
+The original 2-D run used absolute density because of the chemical network.
+Second, the constant $Am\sim10^{-2}$ along the midplane is a good approximation for the full thermochemical model.
 The $Am$'s location dependence is within 2h, where the cosmic ray ionization is more attenuated from the column density.
-Above that is an $Am$ ``valley" just below the disk surface, reaching $\sim$3h.
+The $Am$ vertically varies only within 2h from the midplane, where the cosmic ray ionization is significantly attenuated due to the higher column density.
+Above that $Am$ only relies on $\rho/\rho_{\rm mid,0}$.
+There is an $Am$ ``valley" just below the disk surface, reaching $\sim$3h.
 This trend resembles the power-law prescription proposed by \citet{2018MNRAS.477.1239S} where the $Am$ inside the disk decreases with a decreasing density as a result of balancing the recombination of the dominant ions and electrons with the cosmic ray ionization, as discussed in \citet{2023MNRAS.523.4883H}.